Independent Consultant | Curator | Writer-Editor | Professor

 Starting her career in the mid 1960s, she was assistant curator for Fernando Gamboa during Expo67 in Montreal, Hemisfair68, San Antonio, TX, the Venice Biennial and Expo70, Osaka, Japan.
 Then in the 1970s Carla was the co-founder and editor of the first bilingual quarterly avant-garde Contemporary Art Journal at el Museo de Arte Moderno in Mexico, Artes Visuales*.
 The magazine is even today recognized for its seminal introduction of international, cutting-edge, and conceptual art in an editorial approach that welcomed the offbeat significant visual culture of those times.
 She has since then published and lectured widely on a variety of topics and significant artists within the field (bibliographical details upon request).

-The Carla Stellweg Collection and Archive contains historically relevant Latin American and Latinx-U.S. art, ephemera, and documentation in addition to an extensive selection of unique and unusual art.
+The Carla Stellweg Archive contains historically relevant Latin American and Latinx-U.S. art, ephemera, and documentation.
 In 2010, the Stanford University Library – Special Collections purchased Carla's 40-year professional archive, documenting her curatorial work, writing, and other professional activities.
 Among the materials are exhibition catalogs, correspondence, publications, photographic materials, and administrative records.
 It continues to be updated periodically.

 In 2015, her collection of ephemera, artists' books, mail art, rare portfolios, prints, magazines, and documentation was acquired by the Museum of Modern Art for several of its departmental collections.